-Abstract should mention author's name, designation/affiliation, name of institution and email below the keywords.
+Abstract should mention title of the paper, name, designation/affiliation, name of institution and email below the keywords.

-Full papers should be in MLA 7th edition, Times New Roman 12 font, 1.5 line spacing, justified, and with endnotes only (no footnotes).
+Details about Full papers including style sheet will be informed laterto selected candidates.
 Any copyright issues need to be cleared by the contributor with NOC from the original owner and submitted along with the full paper.
 A declaration of originality has to be submitted.

 Word limit is 8000 words maximum, inclusive of references.

 Submission of Abstract: 31 January, 2021

 Submission of Full paper: To be intimidated to the selected contributors.

 The edited volume will be published from national/international level publisher with ISBN.